sezanzeb/input-remapper/readme/macros.md

 `qux`.
 Instead, `cux` can decide to run `bar` during runtime depending on various other factors.
 Like `repeat` is running its parameter multiple times.

-Whitespaces, newlines and tabs don't have any meaning and are removed  when the macro gets compiled.
+Whitespaces, newlines and tabs don't have any meaning and are removed when the macro gets compiled, unless you wrap your strings in "quotes".

 Similar to python, arguments can be either positional or keyword arguments.
 `key(symbol=KEY_A)` is the same as `key(KEY_A)`.